Moroccan Goumier: First Indochina War

 In 1945, the Goumiers received their first flag, from Charles de Gaulle.
 In 1952 this standard was awarded the Legion of Honour, the highest decoration in France.

 In fiction

-A scene in which women are raped by goumiers during the 1944 Italian Campaign of World War II has a key role in Alberto Moravia's 1958 novel Two Women (Orig. title in Italian La Ciociara) and the 1960 film based on the novel.
+A scene in which women are raped by goumiers during the 1944 Italian Campaign of World War II has a key role in Alberto Moravia's 1958 novel Two Women (Orig. title in Italian La Ciociara) and the 1960 film based on the novel starring Sophia Loren.

 Similarly, in the novel Point of Honor by Mortimer R. Kadish (1951), whose setting is the American Army campaign in Italy in 1944, the closing pages depict the protection by Americans of Italian villagers against a threat of rape and murder by "Ayrab" or "Goum" troops.

+In Derek Miller’s 2024 novel, The Curse of Paulo Houdini, set during the Battle of Montecassino, goumiers commit rapes and murders leading to the death of the title character.